porsche-design-system/porsche-design-system/README.md

 1. Execute `cat ~/.npmrc`, find following line `//porscheui.jfrog.io/porscheui/api/npm/npm/:_authToken=` and copy the generated _npm registry token_ from the file to your clipboard
 1. Create an `.env` file within __project root directory__ (never push this file to Git because it will contain secrets – by default it's ignored by `.gitignore`)
 1. Add _npm registry token_ in following format `PORSCHE_NPM_REGISTRY_TOKEN=YOUR_TOKEN_GOES_HERE`
-1. Make sure that Docker App is running
+1. Make sure that Docker app is running
-1. Run `./docker.sh run-install` - this may take up to 15 minutes at first start
+1. Run `./docker.sh run-install` - this may take up to several minutes at first start depending on your internet connection

 *Note: `./docker.sh run-install` should be executed after every pull.*

-### Docker Installation Steps
+### Docker installation steps
 1. Register your Docker account on [Hub-Docker](https://hub.docker.com)
 1. Download Docker app locally on your machine and login
 1. Start Docker